 However, this just raises another question: If the United States knew that the Japanese would attack Pearl Harbor, why were they not warned, or prepared for an attack?
 Well, the Americans knew that the Japanese would attack, however, they did not know where they would attack.
 So really, the U. S. knew of an attack, they just did not know where Japan would attack.
 Some American officials figured that the Philippines were the target of the attack, so the Philippines were warned of an attack and put on alert.
 The idea that the Japanese would attack something as far out as Pearl Harbor was considered to be ludicrous, therefore Pearl Harbor was not warned of an attack.
 That was a big mistake.

 Japan actually ended up attacking Pearl Harbor on December 7.
 And because Pearl Harbor was not warned of an attack, they were not ready for an attack.
 Japan surprised Pearl Harbor with the attack, and Japan ended up being successful in its attack.
 It was the day after the attack on Pearl Harbor that America declared war on Japan and officially entered World War II.
+And this was because Pearl Harbor was never warned of an attack.
+If they were warned of an attack, they might have at least been ready for an attack.
+Maybe Japan might not have even succeeded in its attack.

 However, this brings another question to my mind: Why did Japan attack Pearl Harbor?
 The answer is quite simple.
 Japan wanted to build an Empire of its own.
 However, it lacked the resources to do so.
 For one thing, 96% of Japan’s oil supply was being imported.
 When Japan occupied French Indochina in 194, America retaliated by freezing all of Japan’s assets in the U. S., cutting off 96% of Japan’s oil supply.
 Because of this, Japan then decided to take oil by force.
 However, Japan feared that if they attacked British Malaya and the Dutch East Indies in the south they would provoke the U. S. into entering World War II, so to eliminate the threat of the U. S. entering World War II, Japan decided to attack Pearl Harbor, hoping that the U. S. would negotiate peace.
 However, because of the attack on Pearl Harbor, the U. S. did not try to negotiate peace.
 Instead, the day after the attack, the U. S. declared war on Japan and officially entered World War II.
 This is not what Japan was expecting.
 In fact, this is exactly the opposite of what Japan was expecting America to do.
 They attacked America to make sure that America did not join World War II because they knew America was too strong.
 It was actually America that defeated Japan at the end of the war, by dropping two atomic bombs on Japan.
 Because of the U. S. entering the war, Japan has less of a chance of actually winning the war, which they eventually did lose.
 It would have been better if Japan just did not attack Pearl Harbor, and they probably know it, whether they do admit it, or they do not (now that I look back at this information, it really is not that simple after all, is it?).